-Working around the world as a dive instructor – Part 1
+Working around the world as a scuba dive instructor – Part 1

-Are you wondering how it is to live and work as a diving instructor all over the world or do you have questions in regards to taking the ´go pro´ step and becoming an instructor yourself?
-This and one of my next articles, might help to shine some light on it and if you have questions, please feel free to ask me anything by using the comment box in the end!
-I hope to be able to help other people who are looking to become a diving instructor by sharing my experience of working as a scuba dive instructor in 5 different countries and 4 different continents.
-In this article I will share how I became a diving instructor: from zero to hero!
+Are you wondering how it is to live and work as a diving instructor all over the world or do you have questions in regards to taking the ´go pro´ step to do your divemaster and become a scuba dive instructor yourself?
+This and my next article might help to shine some light on it and if you have questions, please feel free to ask me anything by using the comment box in the end!
+I hope to be able to help other people who are looking to become a scuba dive instructor by sharing my experience of teaching scuba diving in 5 different countries and 4 different continents.
+In this article, I will share how I became a diving instructor: from zero to hero!

-How I first discovered my passion for diving: Many Discover Scuba Dives
+How I discovered my passion for diving: many Discover Scuba Dives

 Discover Scuba Dive 1: Turkey

-During a holiday in Turkey I did my very first ´Discover Scuba Dive´.
-I was only 18 years old that time and had no budget to do the full course, but I was satisfied enough knowing that I discovered a brand new world on earth!
+During a holiday in Turkey, I did my very first ´Discover Scuba Dive´.
+I was only 18 years old at that time and had no budget to do the full course, but I was satisfied enough knowing that I discovered a brand new world on earth!
 It was my highlight of the holiday and was extremely excited about it.
-I was telling all my friends and family that I went ´deep sea diving´ during my holiday, when I came back.
+When I came back, I was telling all my friends and family that I went ´deep-sea diving´ during my holiday.

 Discover Scuba Dive 2: Italy

 A year later I went with friends on holiday to Rimini in Italy and oops… I did it again!
 Another try dive, no money to do the full course, this time I was studying in the Netherlands, again not much money to spend.